-Inputs from the workshop are described below;
+Inputs from the workshop are described below (see also Figure 2.3);

 What are the well adapted agricultural plans in the region-nowadays and past?

 In the past, tobacco was cultivated because it was subsidized until 1970s.
 Wheat, barley, mulberries, clover and others were also cultivated.
 Nowadays, olives shrubs and clover are mainly planted.